 How do standard ePayments work in Bill.com?

-Once the funds are available, we’ll initiate the credit via ACH to the receiver.
+Once the funds are available, we’ll start the credit via ACH to the receiver.
 ACH only runs on banking business days and isn't available on weekends or holidays.

-Instant Transfer is processed through different networks than standard delivery, so that money can reach your bank account or debit card more quickly.
+Instant Transfer is processed through different networks than standard delivery, so that money can reach your bank account or debit card quicker.

 Which bank accounts are eligible to receive an Instant Transfer?

-Most major US banks accept instant transfers to checking and savings accounts, including Bank of America, Chase, Citibank, HSBC, PNC Bank, US Bank, and Wells Fargo Bank.
-Most major US banks (e.g., Bank of America, Chase, Citibank, HSBC, PNC Bank, US Bank, and Wells Fargo Bank) accept instant transfers to checking and savings accounts.
-In some instances, eligible bank accounts can receive instant transfers by adding a debit card.
+Most major US banks (e.g Bank of America, Chase, Citibank, HSBC, PNC Bank, US Bank, and Wells Fargo Bank) accept Instant Transfers to checking and savings accounts.
+In some instances, eligible bank accounts can receive Instant Transfers by adding a debit card.

 Is there a limit to transfer instantly?

-The maximum amount you can transfer instantly is up to $100,000 USD per transaction for eligible bank accounts and $10,000 USD per transaction for debit cards.
+You can instantly transfer up to $ 100,000 per transaction for eligible bank accounts and up to $ 10,000 per transaction for debit cards.
 Please contact Customer Support by selecting Contact Us at the top of this page for additional questions.

 Will I receive an email notification of an Instant transfer?

-Payment notifications will go to the user who is the administrator/bank authorized user when you activate Instant Transfer.
+Payment notifications will go to the user who is the administrator/bank-authorized user when you activate Instant Transfer.
 Administrators and bank-authorized users will receive notifications when an Instant Transfer deposits to their account.

 When will I see the money in my bank account?

-After you make an instant transfer, payments typically process in seconds and could take up to 10 minutes to appear in your bank account.
-Your bank may take additional time to process the instant transfer on their end, so funds may not immediately be available.
+Payments typically process in seconds and could take up to 10 minutes to appear in your bank account.
+Your bank may take additional time to process the Instant Transfer on their end, so funds may not immediately be available.

 Which bank account will my money go to?

 We deposit your funds to the primary bank account that you set up with your Bill.com account.
-If your bank account is not eligible to receive an instant transfer, add a debit card in your payment settings page to transfer money in minutes.
+If your bank account is ineligible to receive an Instant Transfer, add a debit card to your payment settings page to transfer money in minutes.

 Why was my transfer amount less than the payment I expected?

-For the added benefit of 24/7 access to your money, we only charge 1% of the transfer amount.
+For the added benefit of 24/7 access to your money, we only charge you a fee of 1% of the transfer amount.
 This results in a deposit amount that's less than the payment.

-Sometimes a transfer could be declined if we’re unable to connect to your bank.
-If this happens, your payment will be deposited via standard delivery at no additional cost.
+Sometimes we'll decline a transfer if we’re unable to connect to your bank.
+If this happens, we'll deposit your payment via standard delivery at no additional cost.

-Instant Transfer is available until 6pm of your payment process date.
-All requests after 6pm will be processed via standard delivery, and you won’t be charged a fee.
+Instant Transfer is available until 6 pm of your payment process date.
+All requests after 6pm will process via standard delivery, and you won’t be charged a fee.